alexmaverickp/alexmaverickp.github.io/docs/index.md

 what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
 Example below:]

-I am a geospatial data scientist with a background in remote sensing and machine learning.
+I am an Agricultural and Biosystems Engineer specializing in GIS, Remote Sensing, and geospatial analytics for climate-smart agriculture and environmental systems.
+I work on transforming satellite imagery and spatial datasets into actionable insights using QGIS, Google Earth Engine, and open-source geospatial technologies.
+My work focuses on agricultural mapping, land suitability analysis, watershed and climate monitoring, and decision-support systems for resilient farming communities.
-I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
-I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+I am passionate about applying geospatial intelligence and Earth observation technologies to real-world challenges in food security, sustainability, and climate resilience, and I am currently seeking opportunities in GIS, Remote Sensing, and Geospatial Analytics roles in both local and international environments.

 </div>